Sure, you knew things weren't perfect in your marriage. But it seemed like you got along pretty well as a couple.

 But the reality is:

 All the fighting and then avoiding each other in front of the kids is hurting them (and you) more.
-And she's not willing to create false hope that your relationship can be saved and give it another chance because she knows things won't get better.
+And your spouse is not willing to create false hope that your unhappy marriage can be saved and give it another chance because she knows things won't get better.

 4.)
 What to do when your spouse wants a divorce: You could hire a divorce lawyer and try to protect yourself.